Key Takeaways

 The average property tax rate in Nevada is 0.59%, according to Rocket Mortgage.
 This places Nevada’s average property tax rate as the 9th lowest in the U.S. However, keep in mind that property taxes vary widely depending on the specific county of Nevada and the value of the home.

-In the first quarter of 2024, 1 in every 961 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Nevada’s foreclosure rate is very high compared to other states.
+In the first quarter of 2026, 1 in every 1,983 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Nevada’s foreclosure rate is very high compared to other states, and Nevada ranks as the 2nd highest state for foreclosures in the entire country.

 Hottest Local Markets in Nevada